-Falling on September 24, this year’s Mid-Autumn Festival is around the corner.
-But what exactly is this festival and how do people celebrate it?
+What exactly is the Mid-Autumn Festival and how do people celebrate it?
 Here are the 5 things you need to know.

 1. Why is the Mid-Autumn is celebrated on the 15th day of the 8th month?

 The Mid-Autumn Festival (中秋节) is a traditional festival celebrated in China and other Asian countries.
 It is one of the most important Chinese holidays.

 But why do the Chinese celebrate it on the 15th day of the 8th month?
 It has to do with the moon.
 In ancient times, China used a lunar calendar.
 Unlike the solar calendar, which based on solar cycles, a lunar month lasts 30 days—from the new moon to the next new moon.
 The full moon occurs in the middle of the month.
 A year is divided by four seasons.
 Each season has three months.
 Mid-Autumn Day is the mid-point day of autumn with a perfect full moon.

 2. It is the festival about the full moon.
 (Yep, only full moon, no werewolves.)

 In Western culture, the full moon is sometimes associated with werewolves—especially at Halloween.
 In Chinese culture, a bright, round full moon is considered the best time of the month.
 That’s why the Mid-Autumn Festival is also called as Moon Festival.